CycloneDX/cyclonedx-php-composer/README.md

       --validate|--no-validate                        Validate the resulting output.
       --mc-version=MC-VERSION                         Version of the main component.
                                                       This will override auto-detection.
   -h, --help                                          Display help for the given command.
-When no command is given display help for the list command
 ```

 ## Demo